gbd77rc/worker-module/README.md

     worker.add({
         name :"queue-job",
         pattern:"0 0 4 * *",  // Start at 4am every morning
-        start: function(){
+        start: function(jobStatus){
+            var def = q.defer();
+            setInterval(function(){
                 console.log("Its 4am time to get up!");
+                status.processed++;
+                def.resolve("Successful");
+            },500);
+            return def.promise;
         }
     });

+###Job Start Function
+The job start method MUST implement a promise.
+The system is designed to work with a promise being returned and the method either resolving or rejecting depending on the outcome of the start method.

 ###Control the start/stop
 The methods to start/stop the worker are asynchronous and can be used with promises.

 ####Start Method
 If the worker is already running then this method is ignore.
 It will just return straight away.
-If you use the continue with a promise, it will return the current status.

 To start the heartbeat in fire/forget mode then just use the command

     worker.start()

-To start the heartbeat and then continue with a promise mode then just use the command

-    worker.start().then(function(status){
-        // continue on with the rest of the startup code.
-        // status object is describe the getStatus method });

-Every time the job is triggered then it will emit `job-triggered` event.

-    worker.on('job-trigger',function(status){
-        // Do something as the job has triggered!
-        // The status is the current jobStatus
-    });

 ####Stop Method
 If the heartbeat is already stopped then this method is ignore.
 It will just return straight away.
-If you use the continue with a promise, it will return the current status.

 To stop the worker in fire/forget mode then just use the command

     worker.stop();

-To stop the heartbeat and then continue mode then just use the command

-    worker.stop().then(function(status){
-        // continue on with the rest of the shutdown code.
-        // status object is describe the he getStatus method });

 ####Get Status Method
 To get the current status of the jobs then just use the command